-You don't have to use the form, but it will help us process the information faster.

-■ Either download a copy of the form from our website (to access the form, sign up at https://shop.anthem.com/medicare/ca, log in, and locate the form under "Customer Support") or call Customer Service and ask for the form.
+- You don't have to use the form, but it will help us process the information faster. - Be sure to sign up at (https://shop.anthem.com/medicare/ca) and then log in to download a copy of the form (located under Customer Support).
+You can also call Customer Service and ask for the form.
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)

-Mail your request for payment for medical services, together with any bills or receipts, to us at this address: Anthem Blue Cross P.O.
-Box 60007
+Mail your request for payment for medical services, together with any bills or receipts, to us at this address:

+Anthem Blue Cross Life and Health Insurance Company P.O.
+Box 60007 Los Angeles, CA 90060-0007